 (2) The Council may direct a registrant to require a radiation monitoring organization to provide copies of dose assessments directly to the Council and without delay.

-(3) The Council may direct a registrant to authorize direct communication between a radiation monitoring organization and officers authorized by the Council if such direct communication is necessary to facilitate inquiries into a known or suspected radiation dose.
+(3) The Council may direct a registrant to authorise direct communication between a radiation monitoring organization and officers authorised by the Council if such direct communication is necessary to facilitate inquiries into a known or suspected radiation dose.

 [Regulation 25A inserted in Gazette 11 Jun 1993 p.
 2873.]